[data-reveal]{opacity:1!important;transform:none!important}

 • config showview current config

-• logging setconfigure log levels
+• project logging setconfigure log levels

 • -e <env>target any environment